 Vomiting can be unsettling, and even frightening, for young children.
 Support your child by helping them stay calm and making sure they don't become dehydrated.

 Allow your child to rest or play quietly if they feel up to it – keeping their minds busy will help distract them from their discomfort.
-Make sure their room is not too hot or stuffy.
+Make sure the room is not too hot or stuffy.

 Children can easily become dehydrated if fluid lost by vomiting is not replaced.
 To prevent this, make sure your child is taking in enough fluid between vomiting episodes.

-- carry on breastfeeding or giving them milk feeds as normal.
+- Carry on breastfeeding or giving them milk feeds as normal.

-- if they are younger than 6 months of age seek advice from your doctor; babies can quickly become dehydrated.
+- If they are younger than 6 months of age seek advice from your doctor; babies can quickly become dehydrated.

-- if your child doesn’t want to drink, offer ice to suck, use a novelty straw or try a timer to encourage them to have a small drink every 10–15 minutes.
+- If your child doesn’t want to drink, offer ice to suck, use a novelty straw or try a timer to encourage them to have a small drink every 10–15 minutes.